Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

-Rizal had his third unfinished work or novel, the alleged sequel and final book on the first two.
-Known by historians as “Maka-misa,” this unfinished work was started by Rizal in 1892 in Hong Kong.
-But what's more baffling is that the title Maka-misa is not actually a title of the novel but only a single chapter of the unfinished novel.
-He began writing it in Tagalog but gave up and continued writing in Spanish.
+Jose Rizal had his third unfinished work or novel, the alleged sequel and final book on the first two.
+Known by historians as “Maka-misa,” Rizal wrote this unfinished third novel in 1892 in Hong Kong.
+But what's more baffling is that the title Maka-misa is not actual name of it, but only a single chapter of the said unfinished novel.
+He began writing it in Tagalog language but had given up and continued to try and finish it in Spanish.

 If you ever find yourself reading history textbooks or learning history lessons about the Philippines, especially during the Spanish colonial period, you'll learn that the country was greatly influenced by Spain by language, culture, names, behaviors, and even societal systems.
 But just like every part of the history of the world, there will always be white and black patches within a collective shadowed area.

-On February 17, 1872, three Filipino Catholic priests, who were openly supporting for the rights of native Filipinos and who were also political activists, from the province of Cavite were executed for charges of mutiny as well as conspiring a looming need of Filipinos for freedom by overthrowing the colonial Spanish friars and Spanish rule.
-This was an attempt to instill fear among the Filipinos so that they may never commit such a daring act again, especially in a colonial rule.
+On February 17, 1872, three Filipino Catholic priests, who were openly supporting for the rights of native Filipinos and who were also political activists, from the province of Cavite were wrongly executed for charges of treason and mutiny, rendering them as "filibusteros."
+This fear-mongering injustice had been a long list of attempts to instill fear among the Filipinos so that they may never commit such a daring act again, especially in a colonial rule.
 It was referred to as the 1872 Cavite mutiny.

-Recognized by their martyrdom, three Filipino priests were Fathers Mariano Gomes, Jose Burgos, and Jacinto Zamora is most prominently and commonly known as the GomBurZa.
+Recognized by their martyrdom, the three Filipino priests were Fathers Mariano Gomes, Jose Burgos, and Jacinto Zamora most prominently and commonly known as the GomBurZa.

 In this another tragic event, and among many others throughout 333 years of Spanish colonial rule, their unjust trial and execution were believed to be one of the initial sparks that finally ignited the flames of Filipino nationalism and patriotism: the first lights in thousands of burning candles.

 Even before the horrendous injustice, there were pockets of revolutions found within the country.
 They are often small and weak compared to the power of those that had oppressed them, and the majority of the people were still divided into multiple facets that could either help or risk the success of these revolutions.
 But what really followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, seemingly bigger and larger than they were before, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, the castes, enslavement, and injustices made and done by the colonial Spaniards.

-Dedicating to the memory of the three martyr priests by writing the El Filibusterismo, José Protasio Rizal Mercado y Alonso Realonda was a Filipino nationalist and polymath.
+Dedicating to the memory of the three martyr priests by writing the El Filibusterismo, José Protasio Rizal Mercado y Alonso Realonda was a Filipino nationalist, polymath, and a prominent political activist.
 He was also tagged as one of the national heroes in the Philippines, along with numerous named and unnamed heroes in every region of the country.

 From an early age, José showed charismatic intellect.
 He's one of the most educated Filipinos to ever exist during the Spanish colonial era.

 He learned the alphabet from his mother at three and could read and write at age five.
 His life was also one of the most documented 19th century Filipinos due to the vast and extensive records written by and about him, and these records are often found on the countries he had been to — from America to Japan, from Hong Kong and Macau to England.
 He had a pretty interesting dating life, too.
 He was once dubbed as the country's first "lover boy" for attracting women within and from different countries despite having a height of five-foot-three.
-There were at least nine women linked with Rizal ; namely Segunda Katigbak, Leonor Valenzuela, Leonor Rivera, Consuelo Ortiga, O-Sei San, Gertrude Beckette, Nelly Boustead, Suzanne Jacoby and Josephine Bracken.
-These women might have been beguiled by his intelligence, charm and wit.
+There were at least nine women linked with Rizal, with most notably written in his literary pieces, letters, other works.
+They were namely:

-His biographers, however, have faced difficulty in translating his writings, diaries, notes, and other written forms because of Rizal's habit of switching from one language to another because he, himself, is a polyglot knowing 22 languages.
+His biographers often have faced difficulty in translating his writings, diaries, notes, and other written forms because of Rizal's habit of writing his notes in switching from one language to another.
+He, himself, is a polyglot knowing 22 languages.
 These languages are listed below: